702ph/SpectralClusteringTools.jl/README.md

 This starts the Julia REPL (Read-Eval-Print Loop), an interactive environment where you can execute Julia commands.

-### Step 2: Preparation for using the package
+### Step 2: Getting the Package Ready for Use
+Once the Julia REPL has started, you should perform the necessary steps to use the package.
+Follow these steps

-1. Inside the Julia REPL, enter the package manager mode by typing:
+1. Inside the Julia REPL, import the package manager by typing:
 ```
 using Pkg
 ```

-2.Activate the local environment for the project by running:
+2. Activate the local environment for the project by running:
 ```
 Pkg.activate(".")
 ```